decred/dcrdocs/docs/advanced/program-options.md

 ### Chain server commands

 Note that some commands have been omitted from this list.
 They include duplicate commands, unimplemented commands and those that have limited utility to the general user base.
+You can always see all commands with `dcrctl -l`.

 Command              | Description
 ---                  | ---